 But it works, as it turns out, on a case by case basis.
 The main reason you don’t see a lot of standing seam (metal) roofs in the residential world is simply because they are expensive.

-I will say that it is a more modern looking material.
-But once you get used to something in a new context it can begin to feel right.
+I also believe it to be a more modern looking material.
+But, once you get used to something in a new context it can begin to feel right.
 This is how smart trends sometimes evolve into new classics.
 Standing seam roofs are attractive because they look clean, solid and high end.

 One trend that has really embraced the standing seam roof is the modern farmhouse style.
-It works well with the simple and practical elements of the aesthetic (below).
+It works well with the simple and practical elements of the aesthetic (see below).
 And metal roofing is more common in rural areas, so the context feels right as well.

 Here is an interesting article about how standing seam roofing is beginning to trend in residential and urban neighborhoods.

-Using a standing seam roof as an accent
+Add a standing seam metal roof as an accent.

 On a traditional home, they are often used as an accent over a portico or porch with the rest of the roof being asphalt or cedar like this house below.

 Here is a more decorative version of the idea (below).
 They are also often used on a french country home over a bay window.

 This copper one is especially pretty I think (below).
 They have repeated it with copper gutters and downspouts for a timeless, high-end look.
 And, the creamy exterior offers a nice contrast.